Hilltop Hanover Farm is located on the unceded, traditional, and colonized homelands of the Wappinger and Munsee Lenape people.

 In the 1940s, Henry and Molly McMahon Christal owned the farm and named it Hanover Hill Farm where they raised prize winning Guernsey cows and Morgan horses.
 After 30 years the Christal dairy operation shut down and the herd was sold.
 A group of investors purchased the farm in 1977 for the purpose of breeding high quality Holstein cows.
 By 1991 the breeding program for Hilltop Hanover Holsteins ceased and the entire herd of 123 cattle were sold at auction.

-In 2003, 187 acres of the original farm was purchased by Westchester County for watershed protection and agricultural education.
-In 2010, the Friends of Hilltop Hanover Farm formed and manages the farm, develops all programming and organizes events.
+In 2003, 187 acres of the original farm was purchased by Westchester County for watershed protection and agricultural education by the Department of Planning.
+In 2010, a Friends organization was formed to manage the farm and programming.

 Today, the history of the farm is remembered by all who contribute to working the land and enjoy the beauty of the open space.
-Our Historic House is a snapshot in time where our crew of farmers rest and enjoy the view through the hundred-year-old glass.